DianaHoefels/computational_linguistics/README.md

 - Thanks to all the contributors who've helped to build and maintain this resource.
 - Special thanks to academic and community leaders who continue to inspire and push the boundaries of computational linguistics.

-Enjoy exploring computational linguistics with our growing community of learners and experts!
 ```